rjeschke/txtmark/README.md

 ### Performance comparison of markdown processors for the JVM

+**Remarks:** These benchmarks are too old to be of any value.
+I leave them here as a reference, though.

 Based on [this benchmark suite](http://henkelmann.eu/2011/01/10/performance_comparison_of_markdown_processor_for_the_jvm).

 Excerpt from the original post concerning this benchmark suite: